oayman0/chat-app-react-firebase/README.md

 # Chat App

 A real-time chat application built with **React**, **Firebase** for authentication and database, and styled using **CSS**.
 The app allows users to sign up, log in, send messages, and reset passwords, with all messages stored in Firebase Firestore.
-The app will be deployed on **Render** for public use.
+The app will be deployed on **Vercel** for public use.
+## Live Demo

+A live version of the app will be available at  [https://chat-app-react-firebase-eight.vercel.app/](https://chat-app-react-firebase-eight.vercel.app/)

+## Screenshots

 ## Table of Contents